 (5) Payment of an annual fee is to be made by the licensee not more than 14 days after each anniversary of the date on which the licence was granted.

-(6) If payment of an annual fee is not made in accordance with subregulation (5), the late fee specified in item of Schedule 1 is payable for each month, or part of a month, that the annual fee remains unpaid.
+(6) If payment of an annual fee is not made in accordance with subregulation (5), the late fee specified in item 2 of Schedule 1 Part 1 is payable for each month, or part of a month, that the annual fee remains unpaid.

 (7) If licensee fails to pay the annual fee and the late fee referred to in subregulation (6) not more than 6 months after the annual fee became payable, the Commission may cancel the licence in accordance with Schedule 1 to the Act.